-Figure 14: Structure of the L. monocytogenes transfer matrix in the model of the Interagency Risk Assessment - L. monocytogenes in Retail Delicatessens.
+Figure 14: Structure of the L. monocytogenes transfer matrix in the model of the Interagency Risk Assessment: L. monocytogenes in Retail Delicatessens

-The risk assessment model summarizes the information from a run by proving i) the number of contacts between objects; ii) the number of effective contacts (i.e., number of contacts with at least one cfu involved); iii) the average number of L. monocytogenes cfu transferred per contact, and; iv) the overall number of transferred cfu of L. monocytogenes.

-The intensity of the transfers occurring in a model may be graphically illustrated as in Figure 20 to study the dynamics of the transfer of L. monocytogenes in the risk assessment model as well as the impact of mitigations on each L. monocytogenes transfer.
+The risk assessment model summarizes the information from a run by proving i) the number of contacts between objects, ii) the number of effective contacts (i.e., number of contacts with at least one cfu involved), iii) the average number of L. monocytogenes cfu transferred per contact, and iv) the overall number of transferred L. monocytogenes cfu.
+The intensity of the transfers occurring in a model may be graphically illustrated as in Figure 20, to study the dynamics of the transfer of L. monocytogenes in the risk assessment model as well as the impact of changes in deli practices on each L. monocytogenes transfer.